JereKuusela/valheim-expand_world/publish/README.md

 # World size

-The size can be increased by changing the "World radius" and "World edge size" settings.
+The size can be increased by changing the `World radius` and `World edge size` settings.
 The total size is sum of these (default is 10000 + 500 = 15000 meters).
 Usually there is no need to change the edge size.

-The world can be stretched with "World stretch" setting.
+The world can be stretched with `World stretch` setting.
 This can be used to keep the same world but islands and oceans are just bigger.

-The amount of locations (like boss altars) can be changed with "Locations" setting.
+The amount of locations (like boss altars) can be changed with `Locations` setting.
 This can significantly increase the initial world generation time (especially when the game fails to place most locations).
 If changing this on existing worlds, use `genloc` command to distribute unplaced locations.

 Note: The location minimum and maximum distances are automatically scaled with world radius.